davist11/jQuery-Simple-Validate/README.markdown

   errorClass: 'error', //Class for the error message text
   errorText: '{label} is a required field.', //Structure for the error message text, {label} will be replaced with the associated label text
   emailErrorText: 'Please enter a valid {label}', //Structure for the email error message text, {label} will be replaced with the associated label text
+  numberErrorText: 'Please enter a valid number', //Structure for the number only error message text
+  checkboxErrorText: 'Please check this', //Structure for the checkbox required error message text
   errorElement: 'strong', //Element to use for the error message text
   removeLabelChar: '*', //If there is an extra character in the label to denote a required field, strip it out
   inputErrorClass: '', //Class to add to an input when it is marked as having an error